Enneagram Type 2: “The Helper” Personality Type Analysis

 Kind and caring, Twos are the best partners anyone could wish for.
 One of the things that makes them precious is their ability to see the best in other people and inspire them to live up to their full potential.

-As soon as they realize that the relationship is going to lead to something more, it takes center stage in their lives and emerges as a major source of inspiration and motivation for them.
+As soon as Twos realize that the relationship is going to lead to something more, it takes center stage in their lives and emerges as a major source of inspiration and motivation for them.
+They also make excellent spouses and parents because they are patient, attentive, and sensitive to the needs of their partners.

 Enneagram Type 2 Careers Matches